ng-Classic/ng-classic/aio/content/guide/doc-update-overview.md

 ## Prepare to edit the docs

-You perform this step one time to prepare your local computer to update the Angular documentation.
+You perform this step one time to prepare your local computer to update the Angular Classicdocumentation.

 For more information about how to prepare to edit the docs, see [Preparing to edit documentation](guide/doc-prepare-to-edit).